step-security-bot/templig/README.md

 }
 ```

-That way, the different configuration files are read in order, with he first one as the base.
+That way, the different configuration files are read in order, with the first one as the base.
 Every additional file
 gives changes to all the ones read before.
 In this example, changing the name.
 Running this program would give:

 ```text